Kursk State Medical University Russia

 Lazarenko Victor Anatolievich

-In 1985 Kursk state medical institute was awarded an order of the Red Banner of Labour for merits in the training of physicians and pharmaceutists and contribution to the development of public health service and medical science.
-In 1984 it became the University of the First Category, in 1985 it was awarded an order of the Red Banner of Labour and in 1994 it was assigned a status of the university
+In 1985 Kursk State Medical University was awarded an order of the Red Banner of Labour for merits in the training of physicians and pharmaceutists and contribution to the development of public health service and medical science.
+In 1984 it became the University of the First Category, in 1985 it was awarded an order of the Red Banner of Labour and in 1994 it was assigned the status of the university